BioMoDeL/aesop/docs/alascan.rst

    :alt: alternate text
    :align: center

-In this figure, mutations that result in positive ddGa values relative to the parent structure suggest loss of binding mutations.
-This outcome indicates the mutated amino acid was involved in an overall favorable network of electrostatic interactions in the parent structure.
-Mutations that result in negative ddGa values relative to the parent structure suggest gain of binding mutations.
-This outcome indicates the mutated amino acid was involved in an overall unfavorable network of electrostatic interactions in the parent structure.
+In this figure, nodes are amino acid with significant energy effects.
+That is, when the residue is mutated the change in free energy of association relative to the parent structure is outside thermal effects (greater than 2.5 kJ/mol or less than -2.5 kJ/mol).
+Colors of each node are scaled according to the value of this energy, and edges are drawn between Coulombic interactions that occur within some distance cutoff (5 angstroms by default).
+Node labels consist of the one-letter amino acid code, the residue number, and the chain where the residue is located, in that order.
+For instance, ``R83A`` is arginine 83 on chain A.

 You may also extract the free energies of association and the associated mutation ids::